jasonoh/mobile_blogger/README.md

 * [Pythonista for iOS](http://omz-software.com/pythonista/)
 * [Gitlab](https://gitlab.com)
   * generate a (personal access token)[https://gitlab.com/profile/personal_access_tokens]
-  * obtain the project id for the associated repo
+  * obtain the project id for the associated repo by running the following command, replacing <YOUR PRIVATE TOKEN> with your Gitlab private token and <YOUR USERNAME> with your Gitlab username:
+    * `%> curl -XGET --header "PRIVATE-TOKEN: <YOUR PRIVATE TOKEN>" "https://gitlab.com/api/v4/users/<YOUR USERNAME>/projects" | python -mjson.tool`
+    * then find the "id" for the relevant project&mdash;you'll need this for the `post[gitlab_repo]` config in `config.py`
 * [Dropbox](https://dropbox.com)
-  * create a Dropbox app for this integration
+  * create a Dropbox (app)[https://www.dropbox.com/developers] for this integration

 ### Overview
-This is a [Pythonista](http://omz-software.com/pythonista/) script that integrates with the iOS share panel to allow you to:
-* use your favorite iOS markdown editor to create Jekyll posts
+This is a [Pythonista](http://omz-software.com/pythonista/) script that integrates with the iOS share panel to allow you to use your favorite iOS markdown editor to create Jekyll posts and automate the following:
-* automatically create the YAML front-matter for these posts using the post's main header and text input
+* Creation the YAML front-matter for these posts using the post's main header and text input
+* Committing your post to your [Gitlab](https://gitlab.com) repo.
+Yes, the irony of using Gitlab as an integration point for a Github project isn't lost on me, however, there are 2 reasons for this:
-* automatically commit these files to a [Gitlab](https://gitlab.com) repo (yes, Gitlab—I don't use the Jekyll integration with Github)
+  * I don't use the built-in Jekyll integration with Github projects
+  * I prefer to have my blog artifacts private and Github doesn't permit private repos for free accounts
-* automatically sync these files to a designated location in Dropbox
+* Syncing files to a designated location in Dropbox
+* Resetting remote Dropbox repo to master

 The config file let's you specify Gitlab and Dropbox deets.

 This is largely based on the [work](http://codenugget.co/2015/11/18/mobile-blogging-with-pythonista-jekyll-and-github.html) from Pascal Cremer, but updated for Gitlab (vs Github) and with the added integration with Dropbox.

+### Assumptions
+* Your Jekyll folder is stored in Dropbox ("Content Source") and is the basis from which your Jekyll instance generates your static site
+* Content Source is a Git project and hosted in Gitlab
+* You have shell access to a server with the Dropbox CLI (client)[https://www.dropbox.com/install-linux]

 ### Workflow
 * Write your blog post in Markdown (or Kramdown) in your favorite iOS editor (I use [Editorial](http://omz-software.com/editorial/index.html))
 * Click the Share option and run the Pythonista Share Extension Shortcut associated with this script
 * Enter the front-matter details in the UI form
-* Click Done; this will commit the post to your Gitlab repo and sync it to Dropbox
+* Click Done; this will commit the post to your Gitlab repo, sync it to Dropbox and update

+### Notes
+This integration commits the post to Gitlab and copies the file to Dropbox (vs )

-### Details
+### See it Live
-My Jekyll instance resides on my own server, so I don't rely on the Github feature for hosting my blog.
-Git commits are so that I have versioning on my blog posts and don't serve as the mechanism for publishing.
-The key for my setup is the headless Dropbox instance on my server; once I sync the relevant file to the appropriate location in Dropbox, it automatically syncs to the server and the post goes live.
-As such, this assumes that you are using Dropbox as a store for your Jekyll installation and are detecting changes on your server for auto-publishing.

-Your setup may be entirely different and this application may not suit your needs at all.
+My (website)[https://jasonoh.org] is built using Jekyll and posts are created using (Editorial)[http://omz-software.com/editorial/] and this integration.

 Feel free to contribute comments/improvements!